Simi23/szazharminchet-repozitorium/monitoring/zabbix-notification.md

 You can add parameters to your script what will pass them to it.
 And write a description so if you see this one week later, know what you have done here with it!
 {.is-info}

 ## User medias

+> After you created or found and configured your media type, than you can add these to an user, with locations, where to send this information.
+{.is-info}

+- Go to `Administration\Users` tab.
+- Choose or create a user for notifications.
+- On **Media** tab at user configuration page, add the media types, that you will use.
+Set **Send to**, where you want to send it, and when to send it and which severity to send.
+- After you have done that **CLICK the Update** button!

+## Action trigger

+> After you created or, found and configured your media type, than you can add